How Much Do You Know About PoE?

 Conclusion

-PoE is a convenient and now ubiquitous method for delivering power to a wide variety of loads on standard Cat 5 Ethernet cables.
-It is no doubt that Power over Ethernet will become increasingly important in the near future.
+PoE is a convenient and now ubiquitous method for delivering power to a wide variety of loads on standard Cat 5e Ethernet cables.
+There is no doubt that Power over Ethernet will become increasingly important shortly.